“I live in Arizona. It's 117 degrees outside. My flip-flops just melted. Should I really be putting a fiberglass pool in this oven?”

 Heat and UV?

-They actually handle it pretty well!
+They actually handle it well!
 Fiberglass comes with a gelcoat finish that resists fading and sun damage.
 Lighter-colored pools do better here, though.
 Dark shells can feel like hot tubs by August.
+We think we have it rough with UV exposure in Arizona but in Australia, where they have an actual hole in the ozone layer, a higher percentage of fiberglass pools are installed over concrete pools...they hold up really well!

 What about soil?

 Ah yes—Arizona soil.
 It’s like a bad plot twist.
 We’ve got everything from caliche rock to loose sand, often in the same yard.
-And while fiberglass is strong, it doesn't like to flex.
-If the ground shifts and the backfill isn’t done right?
-You might get cracking or bulging.
+And fiberglass is strong, it has flexile strength that a concrete pool doesn’t have.
+If the ground shifts, a well-engineered shell will flex with it…last we checked, concrete doesn’t like to flex.

 So, if you go fiberglass, make sure your installer knows how to prep for Arizona soil.
 Spoiler alert: We do.